uoxyc/particle-life-b/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/hunar4321/life_code)
 ![GitHub](https://img.shields.io/github/license/hunar4321/life_code)

+if 🗿 moi oublie to wright somwere -b to repo nome particle-life, do it for me Rlease (Please) like dis (this): particle-life-b!

+D'on©Key!

 # Particle Life Simulation
 A simple program to simulate primitive Artificial Life using simple rules of attraction or repulsion among atom-like particles, producing complex self-organzing life-like patterns.
 Excluding the GUI elements, the code is less than a page.
 The video tutorial and walkthrough are available below.